ryan258/promptchaining-for-5th-graders/docs/THB.md

 5. Wait 60-90 seconds

 **✅ Pass:** You see:
-- 3 columns: Belief | Dialogue | Synthesis
+- Chronological feed: Belief -> Rounds -> Synthesis
-- Dialogue column shows back-and-forth questioning
+- Dialogue shows back-and-forth questioning
-- No errors
+- Final synthesis card at the bottom

 ---